Caster: Coding a Topology

 - Taint these resources

-- Run another plan-and-apply cycle that will redeploy the instance as if it was new from a template
+- Run another plan-and-apply cycle that will redeploy the instance as if new from a template

 Users can taint resources within the workspace view.
-Once a resource is tainted it will display in red shading.
-Users can also easily access the Untaint
+A tainted resource will display in red shading.
+Users can easily access the Untaint

-command while in workspace view before running another plan-and-apply cycle if they change their mind and decide to keep the resource.
+command while in workspace view before running another plan-and-apply cycle if they decide to keep the resource.

 Glossary

-File: text files that will eventually be put onto a file system and used with the Terraform command line tool
+File: text files to eventually put onto a file system and use with the Terraform command line tool.

-Module: a container for multiple resources that are used together.
-Modules can be used to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects
+Module: a container for multiple resources used together.
+Modules create lightweight abstractions, so you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.